krzentner/language-world/data/text-davinci-003/chain_md/peg-unplug-side-4.md

     Steps:  1.
-Line up the gripper as viewed sideways  2.
-Lift the peg out  3.
-Pull the peg out First, line up the gripper with the side of the peg.
-We don't need to be exact, just line it up roughly.
+Put gripper above the peg  2.
+Grab the peg with the gripper  3.
+Rotate the peg counterclockwise to unplug it  4.
+Pull the peg away from the hole
+    First, put the gripper above the peg.
-    - When the robot's gripper is not laterally aligned with the peg, the robot should line up gripper along side of peg.
+    - When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
-    Once we're roughly aligned, we can lift it out by slowly moving the gripper up.
+    As long as the gripper is mostly around the peg, rotate the peg counterclockwise to loosen the peg from the hole.
-    - When the robot's gripper is laterally aligned with the peg and the peg is still inside the hole, the robot should lift the peg out.
+    - When the robot's gripper is around the peg and the peg is still plugged in, the robot should rotate peg counterclockwise.
-    Once the peg comes out a little, we can pull it out.
+    When the peg is loose from the hole, pull it away from the hole.
-    - When the robot's gripper is laterally aligned with the peg and the peg is out of the hole, the robot should pull peg out.
+    - When the peg is loose from the hole, the robot should pull peg away from the hole.